-UMD Baltimore County does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+UMD Baltimore County accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, UMD Baltimore County has a summer session, so students can earn credits during the summer.

-Around 70% of students who started college at UMD Baltimore County complete all the credits required within six years.
+NOTE: Around 71% of students who start college at UMD Baltimore County finish the requirements for graduation within six years.

 UMD Baltimore County offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |AP Credit Accepted||√|

 |New Student Orientation||√|

 Reminder: UMD Baltimore County may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.